raackley/end-2-end-showcase-project/README.md

-# grow-therapy-assignment
+# end-2-end-showcase-project

-## Assignment
+## Project Goals

-This is the take home assignment for Grow Therapy, for Ryan Ackley.
-The minimum requirements were to:
+This is a hypothetical project just to showcase development and deployment end to end of a simple web application, with all the bells and whistles.
+It is called, the "End to End Showcase Project", or E2ESP in short.
+All code written by myself, [Ryan Ackley](mailto:ryan@ryanackley.com).
+This project demonstrates the following requirements:

 - [x] Create backend web application that exposes an endpoint to return a given Wikipedia article's page views for a given month.
 - [x] App containerized with Docker

-Extended requirements:

-- [x] Add README
 - [x] Document API endpoint
 - [x] Write tests for the application
-- [x] Make it easy for the team to build and run locally
+- [x] Make it easy for a team to build and run locally
 - [x] Utilize best practices for containerization and Docker
 - [x] Handle corner cases
 - [x] Handle performance, security, and reliability concerns for production

-Above and beyond:

 - [x] Add CI/CD tests and container builds for GitHub Pull Requests
 - [x] Build images from Pull Request branches and `master` branch commits to Docker Hub
 - [x] Include Helm chart for easy Kubernetes deployments